status-im/help.status.im/docs/en/your-profile-and-preferences/if-you-lose-your-status-password-or-recovery-phrase.md

 1. Verify if your recovery phrase is still [available in the Status app][back-up-your-recovery-phrase].
 If it's available, [back up your recovery phrase][back-up-your-recovery-phrase].
 Your wallet funds are safe and you don't need to do anything else.
 If your recovery phrase isn't available, continue with the next step.
 1. [Log out of Status][log-out-of-status] and [create an additional Status profile][run-the-status-app-for-the-first-time].
 This creates a new key pair and default wallet address.
 1. Copy the new wallet address.
-1. From the Status profile where you lost your recovery phrase, [send all your crypto funds][send-crypto] to the new wallet address.
+1. From the Status profile where you lost your recovery phrase, [send all your wallet funds][send-crypto] to the new wallet address.

 ## If you can't sign in to Status and have lost your recovery phrase

-If you can't sign in to Status due to a lost password, [Keycard][about-keycard] or biometrics setup, and don't have your recovery phrase, you lose access to your data and wallet funds forever.
+If you can't sign in to Status due to a lost password, [Keycard][about-keycard] or biometrics setup, and don't have your recovery phrase, you lose access to your Status data and wallet funds forever.

 !!!
 Warning "Caution"
     Status can't see or access your password or recovery phrase.
 If you lose them or forget them, Status can't recover or replace them.

-In this situation, if you're still signed in to your Status profile, you may be able to save the crypto funds by sending them to a different wallet address.
+In this situation, if you're still signed in to your Status profile, you may be able to save the wallet funds by sending them to a different wallet address.

 Follow these steps: